rangel10/parcial1WEB/README.md

 ## How to run
 Run `yarn start` in the application main folder and in the front folder

 The Applicaiton will run in (http://localhost:3000)

+Create a database in MongoDB and add a collection named "graficas"

+Edit the file in `./routes/index,js` and change the variables `url` and `dbName` according to your database url and name

 ## License
 [MIT](https://github.com/rangel10/parcial1WEB/blob/master/LICENSE)